 The Great Escape promises to be an outstanding introduction to 2017’s festival season.
 This year’s international line up is jam-packed with emerging acts from every corner of the music industry.

-American band Cherry Glazerr are unapologetically loud-in-every-way-possible.
+American band Cherry Glazerr are unapologetically loud.
 It’s the right kind of loud, too.
 Put your phones away, and listen out for ‘Insta’ – a pissed-off rant about screen-centric, social media-obsessed culture.

 Cherry Glazerr play The Haunt at 9.30pm on Saturday.